jtfl121/Tip-Calculator/README.md

 Tip calculator program.
 It calculates tips!
+Why are you not working?